 Further a selection of Doctoral Theses by our graduates can be found here.

 About the CS CDT

-Computer Science Centre for Doctoral Training and Research provides a stimulating research environment for our PhD students, enrich their experience, and strengthen their research quality.
-The PhD students in the CDT work in an interdisciplinary environment, which allow them make a lasting contribution to their field.
-The CDT provides opportunities for our PhD students to gain foundational training, specialist knowledge, multi-disciplinary expertise and the leadership skills necessary for computer science researchers.
+Computer Science Centre for Doctoral Training and Research provides a stimulating research environment for our PhD students to enrich their experience and strengthen their research quality.
+The PhD students work in an interdisciplinary environment, which allow them make a lasting contribution to their field.
+The CDT provides opportunities for our PhD students to gain foundational training, specialist knowledge, multi-disciplinary expertise, and the leadership skills necessary for computer science researchers.
 It supports students to build relationships with other students, teams within the University and forge links with industry and organisations outside of the University.

-Our students are funded to include technical and transferable skills training, as well as the research element of their studies.
-Research is a collaborative experience, and our CDT environment equips students to look at real world problems from a holistic view and explore innovative ideas.
+Our students are funded and encouraged to take up technical and transferable skills training alongside the research element of their studies.
+Research is a collaborative experience, and our CDT environment equips and funds students to look at real world problems from a holistic view and explore innovative ideas.
 We bring together multiple areas of expertise to train next generation computer scientists and engineers with the skills, knowledge and confidence to tackle today's evolving issues, and future challenges.

-Each year our students organise and present their work at WPCCS, Warwick Postgraduate Colloquium in Computer Science (WPCCS), our annual departmental conference.
+Each year our students present their work at the Warwick Postgraduate Colloquium in Computer Science (WPCCS), our annual departmental conference.
 The conference includes talks and poster presentations with prizes awarded within each track.
 Postgraduate students also engage in smaller group meetings and presentations throughout the year to share and discuss their work in a collaborative and supportive environment.
 Our students are expected to attend this as part of their training programme.

 Alan Turing Institute